 At least once each year the IB DP students write mock exams.
 Mock exams are intended to prepare the students for real exams.
-A whole week in the school calendar is dedicated solely should be specified in Subject Assessment Policy.
+A whole week in the school calendar is dedicated solely to Mock Exams.
+The impact of Mock Exam on a student's grade is subject specific and should be specified in Subject Assessment Policy.